basil00/Fathom/README.md

 Programming API
 ---------------

 Fathom provides a simple API.
-There are three main function calls:
+Following are the main function calls:

 * `tb_init` initializes the tablebases.
 * `tb_free` releases any resources allocated by Fathom.